Frisco 79 Exceptional

 What's it like Living in Frisco?

-Frisco is a mid-sized city located in the state of Texas.
-The city has a population of 188,387 residents.
+Located in the state of Texas, Frisco is a medium-sized city with a population of 195,310 people.
 Long, unnecessary commutes can be both frustrating and inconvenient when heading to work.
 Nationwide, the average one-way commute time takes 26 minutes, but regrettably, residing in Frisco entails a longer-than-average one-way commute time, averaging 30 minutes.

 Living in Frisco offers many benefits and offers an extensive array of local amenities.
 These amenities play a crucial role in enhancing the quality of life in this vibrant community.
 From readily accessible grocery stores to charming coffee shops, diverse dining options and generously spaced parks, Frisco provides a wide spectrum of resources for its residents.
 This ensures that your daily requirements are effortlessly met and creates abundant opportunities for leisure and recreation.
 The abundant local offerings contribute to the area's overall appeal, making it an attractive destination for those seeking convenience, variety and a fulfilling lifestyle.
 If you're considering a move, the wealth of local amenities continues could be a defining feature of this remarkable locale.
-Here are some of the more popular things to do in Frisco: Main Event, Dr Pepper Ballpark, and Frisco Soccer Complex.
+Some of the more notable entertainment options include: Main Event, Dr Pepper Ballpark, and Frisco Soccer Complex.

-Assuming that Frisco meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Frisco.
-Everything else becomes a lot less important if it turns out that home prices in Frisco are simply unattainable.
-The median home price for Frisco homes is $420,700, which is 194.8% higher than the Texas average.
-If we take a closer look at the affordability of homes in Frisco, we’ll see that the home price to income ratio is 3.3, which is 26.9% higher than the Texas average.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
+Having said that, perhaps the most important metric to consider when contemplating a move to Frisco is real estate affordability.
+The median home price for Frisco homes is $758,225, which is 195.3% higher than the Texas average.
+If we take a closer look at the affordability of homes in Frisco, we’ll see that the home price to income ratio is 3.9, which is 21.9% higher than the Texas average.

 Best Places to Live in and Around Frisco